 You don’t have to be a genius to know that coffee isn’t created equal.
 And neither are coffee shops.
 I spent my summer living in Dallas and exploring the best of its coffee scene.
 I’ve rounded up some of my favorite spots in order of preference.

-Next time you’re in Dallas, be sure to check out these top 9 coffee shops:
+Next time you’re down south, be sure to check out these top 9 Dallas coffee shops:

 1 .
 La La Land